Instant messaging app Telegram is one of the most popular ways that people receive crypto news, updates, market information, and investment tips.

-That said, there are several Telegram channels worth subscribing to.
+But dig deep enought, and there are several crypto Telegram channels worth subscribing to.
 Here are some of the best we’ve found.

 UK Crypto offers a mix of educational content, market insight, and the latest news.